axiomatic-systems/Bento4/README.md

  * ISO-MP4 files profiled as part of the 3GPP family of standards.
  * The UltraViolet (DECE) CFF (Common File Format).
  * Parsing and multiplexing of H.264 (AVC) video and AAC audio elementary streams
- * Support for multiple DRM systems that are compatible with MP4-formatted content (usually leveraging CENC Common Encryption), such as Marlin and PlayReady and Widevine.
+ * Support for multiple DRM systems that are compatible with MP4-formatted content (usually leveraging CENC Common Encryption), such as Marlin, PlayReady and Widevine.
  * Support for a wide range of codecs, including H.264 (AVC), H.265 (HEVC), AAC, AC3 and eAC3 (Dolby Digital), DTS, ALAC, and many more.

 Design